marbl/metAMOS/README.md

 If all dependencies are downloaded (including optional/deprecated ones), this will take quite awhile to complete (plan on a few hours to 2 days).

+Note: If you are experiencing trouble with INSTALL, its likely you have not installed all prereq software (please see above section on SOFTWARE REQUIREMENTS ).

 ----------------------------------------------------------------------------------
 ### D) QUICK START